Planning Approvals

 Project Planning Bureau

-The Project Planning Bureau is one of the Department's four independent bureaus.
+The Project Planning Bureau is one of the Department's five independent bureaus.
 It oversees the review of project applications in Los Angeles to ensure that development considerations align with the City’s land use policies.
 Each division within the Project Planning Bureau contributes to addressing the City’s housing and economic development needs, as well as other land use issues related to residents’s health and well-being, through the review of applications.

 GeoTeams